infrascan/infrascan/packages/sdk/README.md

 # @infrascan/sdk

-This folder contains the Infrascan SDK.
-The SDK allows you to scan your AWS accounts and graph the downloaded state.
+The Infrascan SDK allows you to scan your AWS accounts and graph the downloaded state.